ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: Introduction

-In this paper, we present a principled GCL framework on \underline{Im}balanced node classification (ImGCL), to automatically and adaptively balance the representation learned from GCL without knowing the labels.
-We first propose online clustering based PBS to implicitly obtain label information for PBS.
-The starting point of GCL is to push similar nodes in a given graph into the same cluster.
-Motivated by this, we make pseudo-labels to satisfy the need for labels in PBS.
-We also provide theoretical insight into our proposed method by proving that the classifier learned by balanced sampling without label information on an imbalanced dataset can converge to the optimal balanced classifier with a linear rate, which justifies the rationale of the PBS method.
-Moreover, we propose the node centrality based PBS method to fit the graph domain.
-We give large probabilities to nodes with high node centrality scores when down-sampling the head class nodes in online clustering based PBS.
-This scheme is able to guide the model to learn the features of nodes with high node centrality scores, which is often 'important' in the graph and has abundant structural connectivity when performing message passing.
-Furthermore, existing GCL models can be seamlessly incorporated into our proposed ImGCL framework.
-In short, our main contributions can be summarized as follows: \begin{itemize}[leftmargin=10pt] \item \emph{New problem and insights:} we introduce an important but under-explored problem, namely graph contrastive learning on imbalanced node classification.
-The recently proposed GCL methods are \emph{vulnerable} to the imbalanced node classification setting and result in performance degradation. \item \emph{New principled framework:} we propose a novel ImGCL framework, which utilizes the node centrality based PBS method.
-Further theoretical justification provides the rationale of our proposed method.
+In this paper, we present a principled GCL framework on \underline{Im}balanced node classification (ImGCL), to automatically and adaptively balance the representations learned from GCL without ground truth labels.
+To perform class-balanced re-sampling, ImGCL obtains pseudo-labels via online clustering of learned representations in GCL.
+Moreover, we propose the node centrality based PBS method tailored for the graph domain, which assigns a higher probability to retain nodes with high node centrality scores when down-sampling the head class nodes in online clustering based PBS.
+This scheme is able to guide the model to learn node representations with higher node centrality scores, which is considered more important by having abundant structural connectivity when performing message passing.
+We also provide theoretical insight into the PBS method.
+Furthermore, existing GCL models can be seamlessly incorporated into the proposed ImGCL framework in a plug-and-play manner.
+In short, our main contributions can be summarized as follows: \begin{itemize}[leftmargin=10pt] \item \emph{New problem and insights:} we introduce a practically important but under-explored problem, namely graph contrastive learning on imbalanced node classification.
+We empirically identify that the recently proposed GCL methods are \emph{vulnerable} to node class imbalance and result in large performance degradation. \item \emph{New principled framework:} we propose a novel ImGCL framework, which utilizes the node centrality based PBS method.
+ImGCL automatically and adaptively balances the representations learned from GCL without knowing labels.
 Moreover, existing GCL models can be seamlessly incorporated into our framework. \item \emph{Convincing empirical results:} we conduct comprehensive experiments to show that the ImGCL framework achieves superior performance compared with the recently proposed GCL methods on imbalanced node classification.
-Extensive ablation studies also demonstrate that the ImGCL framework improves the representations of nodes in tail classes. \end{itemize}
+Extensive ablation studies also demonstrate that the ImGCL framework improves the representations of the under-represented~(middle and tail) classes. \end{itemize}